Remember the classic book on relationships, Men Are From Mars, Women Are From Venus?

 - Inherent bias in evaluating other people's skills (62% of score variance is based on your own skill level).

 - Incredible time spent by employees, managers, and HR.
-(17 hours per employee according to Deloitte’s recent study)
+(17 hours per employee according to a study by Adobe)

 Whether your company gets rid of performance reviews like GE and Adobe have, or work to keep & improve them, employees want more feedback.